helidon-sockshop/users/users-mysql/README.md

-# catalog-mysql
+# users-mysql

-This module implements [JPA backend](./src/main/java/io/helidon/examples/sockshop/users/jpa/JpaCartRepository.java) for the [Product Catalog Service](../README.md), using MySQL as a backend database.
+This module implements [JPA backend](./src/main/java/io/helidon/examples/sockshop/users/jpa/JpaCartRepository.java) for the [Product User Service](../README.md), using MySQL as a backend database.

 ## Building the Service